zainzafarpro/reactjs/README.md

 Redux is used to managing and centerlizing the state of your project.
 You can consider that redux is like a big whole javascript which stores the data of our application.
 In redux store we have slices to represent the categories of the data e.g slice for user data, slice for cart data.
+To update the data of particular slice for example cart, we will have to go-through some process, we cannot update the data directly.
+To update the data when a user clicks on a add to cart button an action will be dispatched after and it will call a function will which is known as reducer function, that reducser function will update the data of cart. to read the data, Our cart component will have to subscribe that particular slice in redux store using a Selector.
+Whenever the data is update react will automatically renders it onto the screen.